Clubs and Activities

 German National Honor Society Britta Esser German 3, 4 or AP students with 3.0 overall GPA, 3.6 GPA in German and do 5 hours of community service related to German culture.

-International Thespian Society David Kluttz, Alison Hall An honor society that recognizes outstanding accomplishments in high school theater; students become eligible by making significant contributions to the success of productions and by demonstrating outstanding leadership and service to the theater department; inductions in the spring.
+An honor society that recognizes outstanding accomplishments in high school theater; students become eligible by making significant contributions to the success of productions and by demonstrating outstanding leadership and service to the theater department; inductions in the spring.

 Leading Ladies Chanique Byrd

-Mu Alpha Theta (Math National Honor Society) Jennifer Saundes, Heather Rogers For students with a 3.2 math GPA who have completed Algebra II and plan to continue math classes throughout high school; applications accepted in the spring.
+For students with a 3.2 math GPA who have completed Algebra II and plan to continue math classes throughout high school; applications accepted in the spring.

 My Brother’s Keeper Marlon McSwain

-My Sister’s Keeper Marlon McSwain
+My Sister’s Keeper Susan McAuliffe

 National Honor Society Jordan Christie Michele Robison Chapter of the National Honor Society, a society that adheres to four main facets: leadership, character, service, and scholarship; induction by invitation only for juniors during the third quarter.